An Inquiry into the Causes which Affect the Happiness of Nations: The comfort of the lower orders

 “Those who protested against the egalitarian nature of Classical economics predicted that economic growth would be detrimental to the working class’s interests.”

-A deep anti-elitist streak ran through the Classical economists.
-In the world of contemporary economics, that same anti-elitist approach is found in the concept of consumer sovereignty—a belief that men and women from whatever class and whatever race know what is in their own self-interest and act accordingly.
+world of contemporary economics, that same anti-elitist approach is found in the concept of consumer sovereignty—a belief that men and women from whatever class and whatever race know what is in their own self-interest and act accordingly.
 As we have shown in earlier columns, the Classical economists such as Smith and Mill were often challenged by Carlyle, Ruskin and others on the subject of race and nationality.
 On the one hand, Smith and Mill stood for the equality of the Blacks, the Irish and the Jews.
-Carlyle and his followers took a paternalistic approach with deep implications for not just race relations but for the very concept of human nature, seeing it as the white Englishman's obligation to civilize the world.
+Carlyle and his followers took a paternalistic approach with deep implications for not just race relations but for the very concept of human nature, seeing it as the white Englishman’s obligation to civilize the world.

 Adam Smith’s example of the porter and philosopher reads: “The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education” (An Inquiry into the Nature and Causes of the Wealth of Nations, Book I, Chapter 2, par.
 I.2.4.).